Blog

 1. Perfect Thermal Insulation (Corrugated Heat)

-Trapped air is the absolute ultimate thermal insulator.
+Trapped air is an excellent thermal insulator.

 2. Biological Stress Reduction (The Den Instinct)